-In a quirk that is really just happenstance, Colorado only has one game in 2006 where its opponent will have played on the road the previous week (Kansas' the Jayhawks are at Baylor before hosting the Buffs on Oct.
-28; however, CU is also on the road at Oklahoma).
-Otherwise, with the exception of the Montana State and Nebraska games (both open the previous week), the other nine opponents play at home before lining up against CU, including the second through fifth opponents who play non-BCS schools (CSU: Weber State; ASU: Nevada; UGA: UAB; MU: Ohio).
+In a quirk that is really just happenstance, Colorado only had one game in 2006 where its opponent played on the road the previous week (Kansas; the Jayhawks were at Baylor before hosting the Buffs on Oct.
+28; however, CU was also on the road at Oklahoma).
+Otherwise, with the exception of the Montana State and Nebraska games (both open the previous week), the other nine opponents played at home before lining up against CU, including the second through fifth opponents who play non-BCS schools (CSU: Weber State; ASU: Nevada; UGA: UAB; MU: Ohio).
 CU will have back-to-back road games twice in '06, joined by Baylor, Missouri, Oklahoma and Texas Tech; Kansas State has none, Oklahoma State actually has three in a row (with an open week after the first one), with the other five schools having back-to-backers away from the confines of home once.